 A Charlotte slip and fall lawyer at our firm spends much of their time combating contributory negligence claims from property owners.
 A landowner may attempt to prove your responsibility for an accident by claiming:

 Contributory negligence generally plays a large role in slip and fall cases, whether they progress to trial or not.
 The opposition will know you risk walking away with nothing, and will likely try to establish contributory negligence during the settlement phase.
 You and your lawyer will need to collect evidence showing the negligence lies entirely with the other party, and not with you.

 To receive any compensation for your slip and fall accident, you must prove that you share none of the blame for your injuries.
 In order to avoid walking away with nothing, the following forms of evidence can be helpful:

 Preserving evidence such as photo or video captured by in-store cameras requires prompt communication with the property owner.
 You must give them notification of the accident, and request that they maintain whatever footage they have, or at a minimum, that it be preserved.

-A Charlotte slip and fall lawyer from Randall & Stump, PLLC will understand what procedures need to be followed, and they will be able to talk you through the steps of your case.
+A Charlotte slip and fall lawyer from Randall & Stump, Criminal Defense Attorneys will understand what procedures need to be followed, and they will be able to talk you through the steps of your case.